Coprime commutators in profinite groups: Main result

 In what follows we will use the following result that was already mentioned in the introduction (see \cite[Proposition 2.12]{AS_2017}). \begin{proposition} A profinite group $K$ is covered by countably many procyclic subgroups if and only if $K$ is finite-by-procyclic. \end{proposition}

 \begin{lemma} Suppose $G=HA$, where $A$ is procyclic, $H$ is a normal subgroup, and $(|A|,|H|)=1$.
 Then $[H,A]$ is finite-by-procyclic. \end{lemma} \begin{proof} Let $A=\langle a\rangle$.
-So $[H,A]=[H,a]$.
+So $[H,A]=[H,a]$ and without loss of generality, we can assume that $H=[H,a]$, because $H$ is normal and $A$ acts coprimely on $H$.
 Observe that the result holds if $H$ is nilpotent.
 Indeed, suppose $H$ is nilpotent of class $c$.
-If $c=1$ and $H$ is abelian, then every element of $[H,a]$ is a coprime commutator of the form $[h,a]$ for some $h\in H$.
-It follows from the hypothesis that $[H,a]$ is covered by countably many procyclic subgroups and by Proposition \ref{AS17_prop} it is finite-by-procyclic, as desired.
+If $c=1$ and $H$ is abelian, then every element of $H$ is a coprime commutator of the form $[h,a]$ for some $h\in H$.
+It follows from the hypothesis that $H$ is covered by countably many procyclic subgroups and by Proposition \ref{AS17_prop} it is finite-by-procyclic, as desired.
 Assume now $c\geq 2$.
-The image of $H$ in the quotient $G/Z([H,a])$ is a nilpotent group of class less than $c$, so by the inductive hypothesis, we know that $[H,a]/Z([H,a])$ is finite-by-procyclic.
-Hence, by Lemma~\ref{fatto2}, $[H,a]/Z([H,a])]$ is finite and, in view of the Schur theorem, the derived subgroup $[H,a]'$ is finite as well.
-Moreover observe that the quotient $[H,a]/[H,a]'$ is abelian, so by induction it follows that $[H,a]/[H,a]'$ is finite-by-procyclic.
-Combining this with the fact that $[H,a]'$ is finite, we conclude that $[H,a]$ is finite-by-procyclic, as desired.
+The image of $H$ in the quotient $G/Z(H)$ is a nilpotent group of class less than $c$, so by the inductive hypothesis, we know that $H/Z(H)$ is finite-by-procyclic.
+Hence, by Lemma~\ref{fatto2}, $H/Z(H)]$ is finite and, in view of the Schur theorem, the derived subgroup $H'$ is finite as well.
+Moreover observe that the quotient $H/H'$ is abelian, so by induction it follows that $H/H'$ is finite-by-procyclic.
+Combining this with the fact that $H'$ is finite, we conclude that $H$ is finite-by-procyclic, as desired.